mBLIP: Efficient Bootstrapping of Multilingual Vision-LLMs: Introduction

-We extensively evaluate our mBLIP model on different multilingual vision-language tasks to confirm the efficacy of our approach: for multilingual image captioning, mBLIP surpasses the performance of zero-shot PaLI-X (a model with 55B parameters, trained with billions of examples) \citep{chen_pali-x_2023} on the XM3600 dataset \citep{thapliyal_crossmodal-3600_2022}.
-On the visual reasoning and QA tasks of the IGLUE benchmark \citep{bugliarello_iglue_2022-1}, mBLIP matches of surpasses the performance of state-of-the-art models, despite training far fewer parameters on far less pretraining data.
-Our qualitative analysis demonstrates that mBLIP can handle user input in a wide range of languages and respond appropriately.
+We extensively evaluate mBLIP on different multilingual vision-language tasks to confirm the efficacy of our approach: for multilingual image captioning, mBLIP (with mT0-XL) surpasses (zero-shot) PaLI-X (a model with 55B parameters, trained with billions of examples) \citep{chen_pali-x_2023} on the XM3600 \citep{thapliyal_crossmodal-3600_2022}.
+On the visual reasoning and QA tasks of the IGLUE benchmark \citep{bugliarello_iglue_2022-1}, mBLIP matches or surpasses the performance of state-of-the-art models, despite training far fewer parameters on far less pretraining data.
+We consistently outperform state-of-the-art English Vision-LLMs outside of English, highlighting the multilingual prowess of our model.